kdin/flightdad/README.md

 # flightdad ✈️

-> A virtual dad that helps you with flight logistics — check-in, status tracking, and notifications.
+> A virtual dad that helps you with flight logistics — check-in, status tracking, notifications, first and last mile.

 ---